theoolee/vscode-reader-mode/README.md

 ## How It Works

 This extension registers a `reader-mode` file scheme, and redirects file content and most of the language features to this scheme.
-Hijacking files open from explorer or toggling read-only mode is just closing the original file and opening a `reader-mode` one.
+Hijacking files open from explorer or toggling read-only mode is just closing the original editor and opening a `reader-mode` one.

 ## Known Issues

 - Flickering when toggling files, which is because the extension API doesn't provide a way to hijack files open.
 - Duplicated definition or hover when reading files of embedded languages, like typescript.

+## Contributing

+If you have any ideas or suggestions, please feel free to open an issue or pull request.